adam-vest/praecepta-kb/README.md

 3. Run Vale with the configuration file `vale.ini` from this repository for testing your documentation source files:

     ```shell
-    vale --config ~/praecepta/vale.ini ~/product/docs/
+    vale --config ~/praecepta-kb/vale.ini ~/product/docs/
     ```

 For automation, see the [Canonical Style GitHub action](#the-canonical-style-github-action).

 ### Adding to the rules

-Anyone is welcome to submit a PR to add additional rules.
-However, no additions will be considered unless they are part of the Canonical Style Guide as found at the website above.
+Anyone is welcome to submit a PR to add additional KB-specific rules.
+However, no additions will be considered unless they are part of the KB Style Guide as found at the website above.

 For a reference on rule syntax, see the Vale [documentation on Styles][Vale styles].